citp/privacy-policy-historical/f/fi/fin/find-bride.com.md

-> *The following text is extracted and transformed from the find-bride.com privacy policy that was archived on 2016-11-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161130104922id_/http%3A//find-bride.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the find-bride.com privacy policy that was archived on 2019-02-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190201075427id_/https%3A//find-bride.com/privacy) for the most accurate reproduction.*

-# Dating, Love, Wedding and Marriage with Russian and Ukrainian girls and women
+# Privacy | Find-Bride.com

 Please, read carefully the information below which continues the main statements of the privacy policy of Find-Bride.com including the information which will help you to make you own decisions about the personal privacy.
 When you visit any website including Find-Bride.com you’re sharing your personal data with the sourse so it is necessary to read the information below.